tezhang65/optspa/README.md

 ## Key Features
 ✨ **Adaptive Sparsity Optimization**
-- Dynamic sparsity and bandwidth pattern selection
+- Dynamic sparsity and bandwidth pattern selection based on differnet depth of layers
 - Layer-wise sparsity for optimal unstructured pruning, saving sparsity ratio profiles for future use
-- Compatible with multimodal models like LLaVA 1.5 and 1.6
+- Compatible with both multimodal models like LLaVA 1.5 and 1.6 and single modal LLaMA

 🛠 **Work in Progress**
 - Compatiable with Qwen-VL in development